Gabdulla Tukay: Death

 His last year he began full of optimism: the revolutionary tendencies rose, and social theme appeared in his poetry again.
-In Añ (The Consciousness) and Dahigä (To the Genius) he wrote that his struggle, as well as the 1905 revolution, was not vain.
+In Añ (The Consciousness) and Dahigə (To the Genius) he wrote that his struggle, as well as the 1905 revolution, was not vain.
 Many verses were devoted to the peasantry's problems, resembling Nekrasov's poetry.
 More and more verses were banned; some of them were only published after the October Revolution.
-However, Tuqay was criticized by Ğälimcan İbrahimov, that now his poetry worsened.
+However, Tuqay was criticized by Ğəlimcan İbrahimov, that now his poetry worsened.

 In summer 1912 he published his last book, The Mental Food, a collection of 43 verses and one poem.
 But then his health deteriorated.
-In spite of this, he found energy to write for the new literature magazine Añ and the democratic newspaper Qoyaş (The Sun), edited by Fatix Ämirxan.
-As Ämirxan was paralyzed, they stayed in neighboring rooms of the Amur Hotel, where the editorial board was situated.
+In spite of this, he found energy to write for the new literature magazine Añ and the democratic newspaper Qoyaş (The Sun), edited by Fatix Əmirxan.
+As Əmirxan was paralyzed, they stayed in neighboring rooms of the Amur Hotel, where the editorial board was situated.
 In the first days of 1913 he wrote The Frost, a witty poem depicting how Kazaners of different social classes behave during frost.
 The next notable poem was devoted to the 300th anniversary of the Romanov dynasty.
 The poem was rather panegyrical, as was the vulgar-sociological critique of the early 1920s, based on this poem, proclaimed Tuqay to be a pan-Islamist and Tsarist.
 However, the end of the verse is written not about Tsar's dynasty, but about internationalism within Russian and eternal friendship of Tatars and Russians.

 On 26 February 1913, Ğabdulla Tuqay was hospitalized due to a severe case of tuberculosis.
 Even in the Klyachkinskaya hospital he never stopped writing poems for Tatar newspapers and magazines.
 Those poems were both social and philosophical.
 In March he wrote his literary testament, The First Deed after the Awakening.
 In hospital Tuqay became interested in Tolstoy's legacy again, devoting to him two verses.
 He read more about Volga Bulgaria's history as well as all Kazan periods.